soonkhai/sk-history-journal/src/content/blog/the-army-that-came-back-with-more-men-shorts-liechtenstein.md

 ---
-title: "The Army That Came Back with MORE Men! 😲 #shorts #liechtenstein"
+title: "The Army That Came Back with MORE Men! 😲"
-description: "The Army That Came Back with MORE Men! 😲 #shorts #liechtenstein - Watch the full short history."
+description: "The Army That Came Back with MORE Men! 😲 - Watch the full short history."
 pubDate: 2025-11-23
 image: "https://i.ytimg.com/vi/9OqZj8L9qAA/maxresdefault.jpg"
 youtubeId: "9OqZj8L9qAA"